 The consolidated financial statements incorporate the financial statements of the Company and entities controlled by the Company and its subsidiaries.
-Control is achieved when the Company:
+Control is achieved when the Company:-

-- has power over the investee; - is exposed, or has rights, to variable returns from its involvement with the investee; and - has the ability to use its power to affect its returns.
+- · has power over the investee; - is exposed, or has rights, to variable returns from its involvement with the investee; - has the ability to use its power to affect its returns The consolidated financial statements are prepared under the historical cost basis.